MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ====================================================================== -->
-## Step 5 - Set up the WebView2 prefab in Unity scene
+## Step 5 - Set up the WebView prefab in Unity scene

-Now that the WebView plugin for Unity is installed and imported, set up the WebView2 prefab in your Unity scene, as follows:
+Now that the WebView plugin for Unity is installed and imported, set up the WebView prefab in your Unity scene, as follows:

-1. In the Unity Editor, navigate to the **Project** window, and then find the WebView2 prefab by going to **Packages** > **Microsoft Mixed Reality WebView (Preview)** > **Runtime** > **Prefab**.
+1. In the Unity Editor, navigate to the **Project** window, and then find the WebView prefab by going to **Packages** > **Microsoft Mixed Reality WebView (Preview)** > **Runtime** > **Prefab**.

-1. Drag the WebView2 prefab into your scene.
+1. Drag the WebView prefab into your scene.

-1. With the WebView2 prefab selected in the **Hierarchy** window, move it to a suitable starting location within the scene (such as under the `MixedRealitySceneContent` node), making sure it's in view of the default camera.
+1. With the WebView prefab selected in the **Hierarchy** window, move it to a suitable starting location within the scene (such as under the `MixedRealitySceneContent` node), making sure it's in view of the default camera.

-1. In the **Inspector** window, you can change the initial URL that's loaded by the WebView2 prefab.
+1. In the **Inspector** window, you can change the initial URL that's loaded by the WebView prefab.
 To do this, locate the **Current URL** text box, and then enter the desired URL.
 By default, the prefab loads `https://www.microsoft.com`:

    ![The Current URL input field for WebView prefab in Unity's Inspector](./hololens2-images/unity_inspector_change_url.png)